Modeling Workbench

 Modeling Agent

-The modeling agent helps you write and edit semantic models using natural language.
+The modeling agent helps you write and edit semantic resources using natural language.
 Instead of manually writing YAML, you can describe the model you want and let the agent generate or update it.

-The agent can generate new models from scratch or edit existing models with incremental changes.
+The agent can generate new models and views from scratch or edit existing resources with incremental changes.
 You can accept or undo these changes at any time.

 Specific tables or Hex projects can be referenced directly with @ mentions.